 - A Thorough Analysis of the Research Topic

 - Conclusions and approaches in previous studies?
 Questions not answered?
 Incomplete knowledge?
 Important processes (convection, radiation, surface forcing, etc.?)

 - extensive literature review

 - Your Scientific or Practical Objectives?

 - Scientific questions you want to answer

 - What can you do with WRF?
 Where and how WRF simulations may be helpful

+- Learn from others what model configurations work well.

 - The Model Configuration

 - Domain often have profound influences

 - Resolution (horizontal and vertical)

 - Time and method of initialization

 - Cold start?

-- Variational data assimilation?
+- Data assimilation?

 - Spinup time?

 - Lateral Boundary Locations

 - Physics/dynamics options